Leader-board/St-Andrews/namestats/README.md

 # Names database
 This is latest as of September 2021.

 Note that students who are in a Leave of Absence should usually be included in the list, but not former staff, alumni or terminated students.
-Also note that the names in the list are usually the official name and not your preferred name.
+Also note that the names in the list are usually the official name and not the preferred name (where they exist).

 ## Publicly available